POTLoc: Pseudo-Label Oriented Transformer for Point-Supervised Temporal Action Localization: Experiments

 \subsection{Comparison with State-of-the-art Methods}

 Table \ref{SOTA-thumos} presents a comprehensive comparison with the state-of-the-art methods on THUMOS'14 and ActivityNet-v1.2.

 \textbf{Results on THUMOS’14}.
-Our model surpasses point-supervised methods, achieving an average mAP improvement of $5\%$.
-This performance gain exceeds $4\%$ at the highest IoU threshold of $0.7$, and it escalates to more than $6\%$ at the IoU threshold of $0.5$.
-Furthermore, our model demonstrates remarkable results of an $8\%$ average mAP increase compared to weakly-supervised methods, despite only using slightly more annotations.
-This performance improvement nearly reaches $10\%$ at the highest IoU threshold of $0.7$.
+Our model achieves state-of-the-art performance among weakly-supervised and point-supervised methods in terms of average mAP.
+Additionally, our model demonstrates remarkable results of an $6\%$ average mAP increase compared to weakly-supervised methods, despite only using slightly more annotations.

 \textbf{Results on ActivityNet-v1.2}.
 Our model outperforms all the state-of-the-art weakly and point-supervised methods in terms of mAP, consistently across all the IoU thresholds.
+We note that the performance gains over weakly-supervised methods on ActivityNet-v1.2 are smaller compared to those on the THUMOS'14 dataset.
+This is primarily because the average number of action instances per video in THUMOS'14 is higher than that in ActivityNet-v1.2 (15.5 vs. 1.5).
+Consequently, on THUMOS'14, the model can learn to distinguish actions from the background with the assistance of inferred background seeds situated between consecutive action points.
+This is more challenging on ActivityNet-v1.2 due to the sparse nature of action instances.